Nastel/gocypher-cybench-junit/cybench-t2b-agent/README.md

     * `method.qualified.name` - method qualified name
     * `method.parameters` - method parameters list

+#### CyBench runner metadata

-**NOTE:** Some metadata values can be determined dynamically during benchmark tests with the newest version of CyBench runner, specifically project and version.
+Some metadata values can be determined dynamically during benchmark tests with the newest version of CyBench runner, specifically project and version.
 For Maven (`pom.xml`) projects, no additional build profiles or instructions are needed.
 For Gradle (both groovy and kotlin) projects, users must modify their build task to include generating a `project.properties` file containing this metadata.
 Instructions for modifying your gradle build file to generate this properties file are given below.